lpjune/HCIWeb/README.md

 # HCI Web Project - FedEx Report Manager

-Project for Human-Computer Interaction class at MSState 2019
+HCIWeb is a project for the 2019 Human-Computer Interaction course at Mississippi State University It was created with guidelines from FedEx as a report manager app for their employees

 [Go to web app](https://fedexreports.herokuapp.com/)